 If you’ve ever been to a spa or a luxury hotel and hopped in the shower to feel water pounding your skin, chances are you’ve experience a power shower.
 Great for the circulation, a power shower offers an invigorating wakeup call and the great news is they can be used in homes that have low pressure as the shower system includes a pump to boost water flow.
 Power showers are popular with those who have to grab their relaxation where they can as they often feature massage systems which can invigorate sore muscles while soaping up.
 The only downside to a power shower is that they are not considered as environmentally friendly as some alternatives, due to their typical energy and water consumption levels.

-Whichever type of shower you decide on you will be pleased to find we have an extensive range of showers here at Bella Bathrooms for you to choose from.
-You may also find this buyers guide blog post interesting to help you make those shower decisions!
+Whichever type of shower you decide on you will be pleased to find we have an extensive range of luxury bathroom showers here at Bella Bathrooms for you to choose from.
+You may also find this Buyers Guide to Shower Types blog post interesting to help you make those shower decisions!

 Embed this infographic on your site: